Table of Contents

 7. Time-to-market acceleration

-Instead of figuring our how to make a desired product, train your people, buy equipment,etc, you just start collaboration with company that already has all this, that allows you to bring product to market faster.
+Instead of figuring out how to make a desired product, train your people, buy equipment, etc, you just start collaborating with a company that already has all this, which allows you to bring the product to market faster.

 8. New revenue streams

 Did you know that some businesses get more revenue from secondary products rather than from the primary ones?
 Working with other companies will allow you to enter a new market with an idea and product you have.